 Rates: Frequently Asked Questions

-AMP has a monthly customer charge to help recover the true costs of basic customer service including meter reading, bill print and mailing services and customer account maintenance.
+AMP has a monthly customer charge to help recover the true costs of basic customer service including meter reading, computers and databases, bill print and mailing services and customer account maintenance.
 There are a few other costs covered by the customer charge, but it does not cover the distribution system.
 These costs are recovered through the rates.

 While public utility commissions set rates for investor-owned utilities, AMP is the City of Alameda’s not-for-profit electric utility.
 The City’s Public Utilities Board, which is appointed by the City Council, approves AMP’s rates for electric service.

 AMP’s entire budget to operate Alameda’s electric system comes from our rates.
 Here’s where your dollar goes, as of July 1, 2017: